Undergraduate / International StudentsApplication Requirements

 An application fee waiver request will be considered in cases of extreme financial hardship substantiated by a College Board fee waiver form issued from your guidance counselor or a letter from your social worker, financial aid officer, or clergy person.
-This waiver must be submitted by mail, and your application will not be considered complete until this request is received by the Admissions Office.
-Please note that creating an online application may delay processing in these instances; we encourage applicants to mail in the fee waiver with a paper application.
+This waiver may be submitted by fax, email, or mail.
+Your application will not be considered complete until this request is received by the Admissions Office.

-The statement of purpose gives you an opportunity to express yourself in words and gives the Admissions Committee more insight into who you are as an individual.
-Transfer applicants should explain why they have chosen the particular concentration to which they are applying.
-This can be the main topic of the statement or supplement other themes.
-The statement should be no shorter than 500 words, or at least two typed pages.
+The application essay gives you an opportunity to express yourself in words and gives the Admissions Committee more insight into who you are as an individual.
+Please answer one of the following questions, and provide a statement of at least 500 words:

 International applicants are required to submit academic records that have been converted to the U.S. educational equivalents.